How to Start a Business Online for Clothing Store from Beginning?

 Choose Your Domain Name

-Your domain name is as important as your brand.
+Having a domain name is as important as your brand.
 Clothing store names are essential because they give your brand a handle, a single, clear title that instantly brings your product to mind.
 This is basically the verbal equivalent of a logo.
 Unique domain names provide a distinct identity and make the website easy to find.
-Custom URLs offer a professional feel to the site.
+Custom URLs offer a professional feel to the online site.

 Two great options for purchasing a custom URL are Namecheap and GoDaddy.
-Or, select a URL through the eCommerce platform.
+Another right option is to select a URL through the eCommerce platform.
 It’s a cheap approach, but more limited in selection and amateur in appearance.
 Plus, if you ever have to switch platforms, you may have to leave the URL behind.

 Preferably, you’ll have your company name down before selecting a URL.